huggingface/Google-Cloud-Containers/containers/README.md

 ## Updates

-When there is a new release of any of the frameworks (`transformers`, `text-generation-inference`, or `text-embeddings-inference`) as well as any other dependency installed within those containers that needs an update or a patch fix, we update the `Dockerfile`; creating a new directory within the [`./containers`](./containers/) directory where applicable and respecting the directory structure mentioned above, and adding the updated `Dockerfile` via a PR to the `main` branch, describing the changes applied.
+When there is a new release of any of the frameworks (`transformers`, `text-generation-inference`, or `text-embeddings-inference`) as well as any other dependency installed within those containers that needs an update or a patch fix, we update the `Dockerfile`; creating a new directory within the [`./containers`](./containers/) directory where applicable, respecting the directory structure mentioned above, and adding the updated `Dockerfile` via a PR to the `main` branch, describing the changes applied.